PanEur1970s project (funded by ERC)

 He holds a MA in International Politics and Diplomacy (2010) from the University of Padova and a PhD in Political Systems and Institutional Change (2014) from the IMT Institute for Advanced Studies Lucca, Italy.
 His PhD Thesis, entitled ‘For the Sake of Yugoslavia.
 The EEC’s Yugoslav Policy in Cold War Europe, 1968-1980’, won the SISI (Società Italiana di Storia Internazionale) Award in 2014.
 He has held a postdoctoral fellowship at the Alcide De Gasperi Research Centre of the European University Institute, being involved in the international project ‘Histcom3 - The European Commission (1986-2000) – History and Memories of an Institution’.
 Within this framework, he focused on the European Commission’s role during the Yugoslav crisis in the early 1990s.
 He is currently a Teaching Assistant in History of International Relations at LUISS Guido Carli, Rome.

-Within the framework of the project PanEur1970s, Dr Zaccaria will address Yugoslav foreign relations towards processes of European integration, mapping the major economic and political actors which determined Yugoslavia’s views and policies towards economic integration in Western Europe.
+Within the framework of the project PanEur1970s, Dr Zaccaria addresses Yugoslav foreign relations towards processes of European integration, mapping the major economic and political actors which determined Yugoslavia’s views and policies towards economic integration in Western Europe.

 Detailed CV and publications